ChrisDMI/faster-rcnn/Readme.md

 - Email: nguiepemarius@gmail.com
 - LinkedIn: https://www.linkedin.com/in/christian-segnou-ph-d-4461b2102/

-Feel free to reach out to me for collaborations or just a friendly chat!
+Feel free to reach out to me for collaborations or just a friendly chat I will be very HAPPY!